 Next door to next level, people in the Indiana Uplands are doing amazing work in STEM careers.
 The Uplands boasts specialization in the advanced manufacturing, life sciences, and national security industries.
 Check out ROI’s Careers in the Uplands Video Series to learn more about people working in the Uplands, including engineers, scientists, cybersecurity technicians, machinists and more.

-These 30-minute sessions also include a live chat where zookeepers answer your questions and present a home activity for you to work on when the safari has ended.
-Missed the live event?
-View them later on the zoo’s website.
+Home Safari hosted by the Cincinnati Zoo and Botanical Garden are 30-minute sessions with a live chat where zookeepers answer questions and present a home activity for you to work on after you view the Safari session.

 Science Snacks are hands-on, teacher-tested, science activities using cheap, available materials with things around the house.
 Science Snacks are made possible by the Exploratorium, a San Francisco public learning laboratory exploring the world through science, art, and human perception.

 Children’s book publisher Scholastic has launched Learn at Home, a website offering daily enrichment projects for kids stuck at home, sorted by grade level (Pre-K-Grade 9).

 The projects can be done independently and are cleverly designed attention traps: An article about the Loch Ness monster lures kids in with the promise of monsters before tricking them into learning about DNA and the scientific method.
 Finished with your daily learning journey?
 There is a daily reading quest to help you reflect on your learning.

 TED-Ed lessons feature the words and ideas of educators brought to life by professional animators.
 Each video is less than 6 minutes long.
 Explore the genius of Marie Curie, learn how tsunamis work, and why sloths are slow.
 Students can also dig deeper on subjects with quizzes, discussions and additional resource materials.